satyajitlion/GravLensing/research_log/Research Log 11-14-2025.md

 - The pure PyTorch fallback loses the true group-equivariant properties, essentially becoming a regular CNN with G-CNN interface.

-- Extensive terminal output from the training script made debugging difficult, requiring modifications to reduce verbosity.
+- A big terminal output from the training script made debugging difficult, requiring modifications to reduce verbosity.

 - Uncertainty about whether the patched implementation preserves enough of the G-CNN benefits to be useful for our gravitational lensing application.
 ***